 Although internal meat thermometers are the most accurate way to determine the doneness of meat, there are times when thermometers are not available or easily used.

-In these instances, a combination of color, texture, and suggested time and temperature charts can be used to determine if meat is properly cooked.
+In these instances, a combination of color, texture, and suggested time and temperature charts can be used to determine if the meat is properly cooked.

 Below you will find the characteristics of rare, medium, and well-done meat, including their color, texture, and the correlating internal temperature.
 The color descriptions below are in reference to whole cuts of red meat only.
 Pork, other white meats, or ground meat should not be judged for doneness based on their color.